Radiated1cy/New-Origins/README.md

 ### <center></center>
 ### <center>Description</center>

-New Origins is a modpack that aims to turn Minecraft into an extremely experimental and **Radical RPG** style game while staying true to **Vanilla**.
+New Origins is a modpack that aims to turn Minecraft into an extremely experimental and **Radical RPG** style game.
 You can explore _large dungeons_, build _huge cities_, or take on roles like a _wizard_, _knight_, or _archer_.
 You could even live the sneaky life of a _thief_, stealing from villagers.
 You could set up and run your own _factory_.
 You must be careful where you travel, you must keep an eye on your _temperature_.
 Avoid _blood moons_, many _dangerous creatures_ awaken during blood moons.
 Go alone or bring some friends along for the _adventure_.
 But be careful, _dangerous creatures_ are waiting in the shadows.

 This modpack simulates a **Radical RPG** adventure.
+It attempts to make Minecraft more challenging and enhance the exploration side of the game.
 It's also optimized for lower end PCs!
-Using shaders follows the aesthetic appeal of this modpack, the default setting has them off, as some people may not be able to run them.
-You should play multiplayer, however that isn't required.
+This modpack adds tons of new structures and mechanics to give it the RPG feel.
 For bigger servers with many people you can use /guild to create teams.
-Pressing K opens a very big skill tree with multiple paths to choose from.
-There's items that can be applied to your armor to prevent getting to hot or cold.
+Pressing K opens a very huge skill tree with multiple paths to choose from.
 #
 ### <center></center>
 ### <center>Features</center>

-- Temperature - ensure that you watch over your temperature and stay warm during winter.
-- Visual Enhancements - water effects, screen effects, particle effects.
-- Audio Enhancements - ambient sounds in biomes, reverb and echo's in large spaces, [custom soundtrack](https://modrinth.com/resourcepack/new-origins-soundtrack)
+- Difficulty - difficulty is scaled, the more you play and the further out you explore, the harder the mobs get.
 - Host Worlds - add friends in the multiplayer tab, and then open your world to friends.
 - Voice Chat - talk to people in game.
 - 4 Seasons - biome temperature changes every season.
 - Skill Tree - extensive skill tree with different paths to choose from.
 - Paths - chose from paths such as Beserker, spellblade, rogue, etc.
 - Teams - get friends in your guild and explore the world together.
-- Difficulty - difficulty is scaled, the more you play the harder the mobs get.
+- Temperature - ensure that you watch over your temperature and stay warm during winter.
+- Visual Enhancements - water effects, screen effects, particle effects.
+- Audio Enhancements - ambient sounds in biomes, reverb and echo's in large spaces, [custom soundtrack](https://modrinth.com/resourcepack/new-origins-soundtrack)
 - Trade - setup shops and trade with villagers or other people.
 - Build - build incredible structures with the huge selection of new building blocks
 - Technology - build bread farms with create, build planes to get around